withaspirit/Sample-CRUD-Backend/README.md

 ### Application Commands

-The user can use these commands while the application is running.
+These commands can be used while the application is running.
 The square brackets should be omitted.

 * `CREATE [name] [dollar.cents] [stock]` - insert a row into the table `items`.
 The attribute `name` must be one word with alphanumeric characters